 What are Federal Direct Parent PLUS loans?

 These loans (commonly referred to as PLUS loans or Parent PLUS loans) are fixed-interest, federally guaranteed loans available to credit-worthy parents of dependent students.
-These loans are not included in initial award letters for students at DU; however, they are added to your financial aid package later if your parent borrows one.
+These loans are not included on initial award letters for DU students; however, if your parent borrows one, it will be added to your financial aid package.

 Biological or adoptive parents (or in some cases, a stepparent) of dependent students are eligible to apply for this loan.
-(Remember, you are considered to be a dependent student unless you are married, have children you support, at least 24 years old, are a graduate student, a veteran, a member of the armed forces, or an orphan, ward of the court or homeless.)
-Additionally, both you and your parent must be U.S. citizens or eligible noncitizens, and the parent must pass a credit check.
+(Remember, you are considered to be a dependent student unless you are married, have children, are at least 24 years old, a graduate student, a veteran, a member of the armed forces, or an orphan, ward of the court or homeless.)
+Both you and your parent must meet the general eligibility requirements for federal student aid, and your parent must pass a credit check.

 What are the terms of Parent PLUS loans?

 |Federal Direct Parent PLUS Loan Terms:

 ||U.S. Department of Education

 |Maximum Loan Amount:

 ||Up to your cost of attendance, minus all other financial aid.